rsonger/software-engineering-lab/_posts/2025-04-09-windows-points.md

 4. In the **Pixel Processing** stage, a *fragment shader* program calculates the color values of each pixel.

 The tasks of the **Application** stage include:
-1. **Create a window to read from the GPU framebuffer and display the rendered scene.**
+1. Create a window to read from the GPU framebuffer and display the rendered scene.
-2. **Maintain a loop for checking inputs and animating objects in the scene.**
+2. Maintain a loop for checking inputs and animating objects in the scene.
 3. Run algorithms for physics simulations and collision detection.
-4. **Send vertex attributes and shader source code to the GPU for rendering.**
+4. Send vertex attributes and shader source code to the GPU for rendering.

-All the test applications we make in the following lessons will perform tasks 1, 2, and 4.
+All of the applications we make in these lessons will perform tasks 1, 2, and 4.
 Task 3 is left as an exercise for the intrepid reader who would like to try building physics simulations or interactive games.

 In this lesson, we will use Pygame to complete tasks 1 and 2 in the section called [Creating Windows with Pygame](#creating-windows-with-pygame) below.
 A simple example of completing task 4 is then provided in the section called [Drawing a Point](#drawing-a-point).

-In the **Geometry Processing** stage, a **vertex shader** program calculates transformations on geometric objects and determines their final coordinates for rendering.
+After the Application stage comes the **Geometry Processing** stage in which a **vertex shader** program calculates transformations on geometric objects and determines their final coordinates for rendering.

-The **Rasterization** stage then creates *fragments* which hold the color data for each pixel along with *raster positions* which are coordinates for the pixel in the rendered image.
+Then, the **Rasterization** stage creates *fragments* which hold the color data for each pixel along with *raster positions* which are coordinates for the pixel in the rendered image.

 Finally, the **Pixel Processing** stage executes a **fragment shader** program to calculate the final color of each pixel.

 We will write a very simple **vertex shader** program to render a single point and then set its color with an equally simple **fragment shader** program.
 The point coordinates and color values are fixed in program source code, so we do not need to bother with **geometry processing** or **rasterization** at this time.

-This lesson creates the first components of the graphics framework we will build up over the duration of this course.
-The framework will follow good software engineering design practices, such as **reusability** and **extensibility** as each component will be designed to follow a single responsibility and be open to extensions.
+This lesson creates the first components of our own graphics framework that we will build over the duration of this course.
+The framework will follow good software engineering design practices, such as **reusability** and **extensibility** as each component is designed with a single responsibility and an openness to extensions.

 # Creating Windows with Pygame